-In some cases you may wish to add additional HTTP headers to a file or location.
-Most commonly these headers will be used to provide additional information for troubleshooting purposes, for Cross-Origin Resource Sharing (CORS) or to set certain caching directives.
+In some cases, you may wish to add additional HTTP headers to a file or location.
+Most commonly, these headers will be used to provide additional information for troubleshooting purposes, for Cross-Origin Resource Sharing (CORS), or to set specific caching directives.

 Add HTTP Header to a Single File